What cron formats are supported?

 Can I see when my job will run next?

-How does format switching work?
+How does switching between formats work?

 What is the visual schedule grid?

-Can I share my cron expression?
+Can I share my cron expression with my team?

-Is my data private?
+Is my cron data private?